publiccodenet/about/organization/roadmap.md

 * Provide beta codebase stewardship (no long term guarantees)
 * Develop scalable operations and communications
-* Establish a clear and convincing value proposition, impact model, business cases, and case studies
+* Establish a clear and convincing value proposition, impact model, business cases and case studies
 * Evaluate and refine activities together with members

 Members of the Foundation for Public Code: